Telodendria/Telodendria/README.txt

 Copyright (C) 2022 Jordan Bancino <@jordan:bancino.net>

-This is the source code for Telodendria, a Matrix homeserver written in C. All of the documentation is available at https://telodendria.io, or in site/index.html.
+This is the source code for Telodendria, a Matrix homeserver written in C. All of the documentation is available as man pages in the docs/ directory, or online at https://telodendria.io

-If information is missing from those documents, please feel free to reach out to #telodendria-general:bancino.net on Matrix.
+If information is missing from the documentation, please feel free to reach out to #telodendria-general:bancino.net on Matrix.